diffalot/diff.mx/src/posts/2015-02-01-littlelibrary-checkout-system.md

 ---
 layout: post
-title:  "Estimated Cost of Prototype Little Library Checkout System"
+title: 'Estimated Cost of Prototype Little Library Checkout System'
 date: 2015-02-01 12:00:00
 categories: [hardware, embedded systems]
 tags: [littlelibrary, arduino, nfc, xbee, mesh network]
 ---

 A friend who works in outreach for a municipal library system asked me if I knew of any methods for checking out and checking in books from their depository libraries.
-I really didn't know what a depository library was, but once it was explained that it was an unstaffed library where patrons remove and deposit books without *officially* checking them out, I remembered reading about [Little Free Libraries](http://littlefreelibrary.org/), and then spent an afternoon piecing together the components I'd buy to equip these libraries with NFC readers to catalog checkin and checkout.
+I really didn't know what a depository library was, but once it was explained that it was an unstaffed library where patrons remove and deposit books without _officially_ checking them out, I remembered reading about [Little Free Libraries](http://littlefreelibrary.org/), and then spent an afternoon piecing together the components I'd buy to equip these libraries with NFC readers to catalog checkin and checkout.

 NFC is becoming standard on cell phones (it's been on android for a while, and I believe it's been included on newer iPhones), so it makes an ideal system for developing a cataloging system for Little Libraries because making books scanable by both the library catalog device and a patron's cell phone opens up